HerrSchtevie/Journals-of-Jyggalag/README.md

 | RAM        | 64GB DDR4 3200MHz                     |
 | Storage    | Samsung 990 EVO PLUS 4TB SSD (PCIe Gen 4x4)  |

 This is an overkill build for JOJ, but serves as a benchmark for maximum performance.
-I play at 4K on a 32:9 ultrawide monitor.

-- **Skyrim Special Edition** Anniversary Edition
-- **Wabbajack**

 ### 📋 Recommended System Specs